top of page

 I do a version of this with my children when I'm frustrated with them: we play a few rounds of Super Smash Brothers and beat the pixels out of each other.
 It works for us.

-Force a positive moment.
+Force a positive moment with your dog

 Example: Let's just state that for argument's sake, a certain daughter of mine did not-so-well on her math score.
 Yes, I will handle the situation and appropriately respond with a negative (like, no electronic devices until her grade goes back up to a B), but then I drop it.
 I don't dwell on the deed (it's done), nor do I dwell on the negative I gave; I already gave it, and it, too, is no longer my concern but hers.
-But sometimes it's hard to just let that frustration go.
-So I force a positive.

-I'll challenge said daughter to a game of chess, where I know she'll beat me, and I and I can then be proud of her ability.
 Perhaps I will tell her to go do the dishes, after which I can genuinely praise the good job she did.
-Or maybe I'll ask to see her chemistry grade, knowing full well already that it's a 96, as I check every morning.
-But I can still dole out the praise like a sailor passing out dollar bills at a strip club in the Pacific.
+Or maybe I'll ask to see her chemistry grade, (knowing full well already that it's a 96%, as I check every morning).

 Yes, I had to give out a negative, but remember: we only use negative to get them on the right path; we use positive to keep them there.
 Be generous with the positive, and if you're having problems finding it, create it.